daramacmeanmain/ArtificialIntelligenceProject2018/README.md

 ## Issues

-⋅⋅* URL option is present but most of the actual functionality is not implemented.
+* URL option is present but most of the actual functionality is not implemented.

-⋅⋅* I was unsuccessful in implementing the simulated annealing algorithm correctly, as a result the programme will only offer the first attempted result of decryption
+* I was unsuccessful in implementing the simulated annealing algorithm correctly, as such the programme will only offer the first attempted result of decryption